mapbox/mapbox-react-examples/react-tooltip/README.md

-React powered tooltip_v2 with Hooks
+React powered tooltip with Hooks
 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).